Two simple words that are so easy to forget. Every day when I wake up I try to remind myself of just that: Be useful.

 It serves almost as some sort of mission or vision to guide me through the day.
-Every time I feel a little lost or don't remember what I wanted to do, I go back to the basics.
+Every time I feel a little lost or don't remember what I set out to do, I go back to the basics.
 I just try to be useful.

 Being useful is so simple.
-It not only helps other people but also yourself.
-Being useful makes me happy, because whatever it might be, there is never a single minute wasted being useful.
+It not only helps other people but also myself.
+Being useful makes me happy, because whatever "usefulness" translates to in my current circumstance, it's never wasted time.

-There are many ways you can be useful to other people and it's often more simple than you think - Here are my top 3:
+There are many ways you can be useful to other people and it's often more simple than you think.
+Here's where to start:

-You can share knowledge and the things you know with people who might know less.
-That's why I always say that you are never too young to teach.
+You are never too young to teach.
+Share knowledge with people who might know less.
 There is always someone who might appreciate your tips & tricks on whatever topic it might be.

 Sometimes when I work with other people I try to figure out what small problems they might have.
-And if I spot one where I feel like my expertise can help solve it within less than 15-30min of my time, I will try to solve it.
+And if I spot one where I feel like my expertise can help solve it in less than 15-30 minutes of my time, I will try to solve it.

-I know these things can be hard, because once you give someone the small finger to help, some might bite off your hand.
-But the people who become super demanding only because you offered them a little help, usually aren't the people you want to have around anyway.
+I know this can be hard, because once you give someone the small finger to help, some might bite off your hand.
+But most of the time, it's worth it.

 “I have found that all ugly things are made by those who strive to make something beautiful, and that all beautiful things are made by those who strive to make something useful.” ― Oscar Wilde